-- Use high-quality overnight steel cut oats.
-If your oats have been sitting for over a year, it might be best to compost them.
+- Use high-quality steel-cut oats: If your oats have been sitting for over a year, it might be best to compost them.

-- Add ingredients like cinnamon, chia seeds, hemp seeds, and nut butter to boost the nutrient level in these oats.
+- Add superfoods: Ingredients such as cinnamon, chia seeds, hemp seeds, and nut butter will boost the nutrition level in these oats.
 Be sure to add them in the morning when you’re ready to enjoy the oats.

-- Adding nut milk will make your oats creamy, but you can also stick to water if you don’t have nut milk on hand (although almond milk is so easy to make!)
+- Use water: Adding nut milk will make your oats creamy, but you can also stick to water if you don’t have milk on hand.

 Overnight Steel Cut OatsPrint Pin Rate